JuicedRainman/repo-card/README.md

 ## License

-GitHub Repo Card is licensed under the [GNU GPLv3](LICENSE), so feel free to use it, modify it, and share it with others.
+repo-card is licensed under the [GNU GPLv3](LICENSE), so feel free to use it within the license's guidelines.